jchester/spc-kit/README.md

 But by all that's holy take note of the LICENSE, in which I disclaim all warranties.
 If you use this for something involving real consequences, that's on you.

+A lot of the details of what's what and how it works lives in PostgreSQL comments.

+### What it can do:

+* Report out-of-control samples on _variables_ using:
+    * x̄R (aka XbarR) limits
+    * R̄ (aka Rbar) limits
+    * x̄s (aka XbarS) limits
+    * s̄ (aka s) limits

+### What it cannot do:

+Everything else.
+No attribute charts.
+No XmR charts.
+No Cusum or EWMA.
+No Hotelling T².
+Etc.